 - Run Errands Together – My son has fond memories of going to Target with me to pick up some much-needed items.
 While there we would share a Twix Candy Bar and a Soda.
 Simple, but for him it was memorable.

 - Talk About the Things They Love – Be sure to talk to your kids about the things THEY love.
 Give them your undivided attention.
+This includes those video games, folks!
+If it’s important to them, then make it a priority to learn more about their passions.
 Let them feel heard.

 Spending Individual Time Alone With Each Child

 Finding time for each of your kids doesn’t have to be difficult.
 It can be easy when you ask questions about their passions or interests.
 Books make for great discussion topics as well!